lucas56098/voronoi_mesh_project/README.md

 If anything is unclear:

-`-h`,`-help`,`--help`               : show this window and exit
+`-h`,`-help`,`--help`               : will show this list

 ## Acknowledgements
 Many thanks do [Dylan](https://github.com/dnelson86) and [Chris](https://github.com/cbyrohl) from the Institute for Theoretical Astrophysics Heidelberg who guided me through this project and spend many hours discussing conceptual problems and brainstorming further ideas.
 It was a lot of fun!